OWASP/CheatSheetSeries/.github/pull_request_template.md

 - [ ] You verified/tested the effectiveness of your contribution (e.g.: the defensive code proposed is really an effective remediation?
 Please verify it works!).
 - [ ] The CI build of your PR pass, see the build status [here](https://travis-ci.org/OWASP/CheatSheetSeries/pull_requests).

-If your PR is related to an issue.
-Please end your PR text with the following line:
+If your PR is related to an issue, please finish your PR text with the following line:

 This PR covers issue #<insert number here>.